segmentio/analytics-python/README.md

 assert False
 ```

+## Release process

+1. Make sure that `VERSION` in `version.py` is updated
+2. Merge PR to master
+3. Create a distribution package

+       python setup.py sdist

+3. Upload to pypi

+       twine upload dist/*

 ## More information

 The documentation for Segment's Python SDK that this repository is based on is available at [https://segment.com/libraries/python](https://segment.com/libraries/python).
 You can use Segment's docs to get familiar with the API.